AbdelilahTahlil/Data_Visualization_using_Dash/README.md

 # Context of the project

 During one of my internships, I have created this visualizing tool in order to describe and familiarize with the dataset of pipelines that I had to work with.
-It was later used by all my team because it presented a very useful general overview on the Jenkins pipelines.
+It was subsequently used by the whole team because it provided a very useful general overview on the Jenkins pipelines.

 **Observation:** For confidentiality reasons, all the values represented here are randomly generated and erroneous.